mackenseyt/jwt-pizza/curiosityReport.md

 - **Team Projects:** To keep code quality consistent.
 - **Old Code:** When updating old systems, TDD helps avoid new bugs.

-## Inside-Out vs. Outside-In Approaches
-### 1. Inside-Out TDD
-- Start with small pieces of code (functions/methods).
-- Move to larger components and then the whole app.
-- Gives you detailed control over functionality.
-- Might need big changes later due to delayed design decisions.

-### 2. Outside-In TDD
-- Start with the overall behavior of the app.
-- Move inward to specific components.
-- Good for user-focused development.
-- Aligns well with business needs.

 ## Challenges & Limitations
 While TDD has many benefits, there are also some challenges:
 - **Learning Curve:** It can be hard for new team members or those not familiar with TDD.